 Flying-foxes eat flowers and fruit, and sometimes leaves, from over 100 species of native trees and vines.
-Flying-foxes supplement this diet by eating fruit from introduced plants found in gardens, orchards, parks and streetscaping.
+They supplement this diet by eating fruit from introduced plants found in gardens, orchards, parks and streetscaping.

 Flying-foxes need access to sources of flowering and fruiting trees that can sustain their large roosts.
 They leave at dusk and use their well-developed sense of smell to find known feeding sites or search for new ones.
 They can fly up to 50 km in a night in their search for food.
 The spectacled flying-fox always camps near rainforest and is a specialist fruit-eater known to disperse the seeds of at least 26 species of rainforest canopy tree.

 In their travels, flying-foxes disperse seeds in their droppings and carry a dusting of pollen from tree to tree, fertilising flowers as they feed.
 Eucalypts rely heavily on these pollinators, producing most of their nectar and pollen at night to coincide with when bats are active.
 Without flying-foxes, there is less cross-pollination between trees, particularly over larger distances, and less seed is set.